bvirk/myArduinoBasics/Libraries/CmdLoop/readme.md

 ##### In practice

-Terminal talking can be done in character or line unit.
+Terminal talking can be done in character (with remote echo) or line unit.
 Because I chose line, and a simple dump terminal is used, a convenient 'repeat last' command (being a single dot) is implemented.

 An arduino solves jobs dealing with reading sensors and controlling attached electronics.
 That involves doing many things at the same time following some time involving logic.